Adam Cassar

 • Country: Grouping requests by country allows the detection of a sudden surge of traffic from a specific geographic location, which might indicate a coordinated attack.

 • Device Fingerprint: A device fingerprint can be constructed from a range of attributes, including the device's operating system, browser version, and more.
-This allows for the detection of repeated requests coming from the same device, even if other factors like the IP address or user agent are being manipulated.
+This allows the detection of repeated requests coming from the same device, even if other factors like the IP address or user agent are being manipulated.

 • Headers: By examining the headers in HTTP requests, it's possible to detect patterns or anomalies that might signify an automated attack.
 For instance, a high volume of requests with identical headers could indicate the use of an automation tool.